Skip to content

 Interpreting user input is called natural language understanding (NLU).

-In Azure, conversational language understanding (CLU) enables building an NLU component in a conversational application.
+CLU enables building an NLU component in a conversational application.

 The NLU model understands utterances from the NL input and maps them to intents that assign semantic meaning.
 It can recognize entities like quantities, date and time, email, identifiers